croaky/laptop/learn/books/paysys/checking.md

 Checks can be transferred from one person to another.

-In the U.S.,
-checks are a service provided by banks and other financial institutions with regulatory permissions to operate checking accounts.
+Checks are a service provided by banks and other financial institutions with regulatory permissions to operate checking accounts.

 Although checking transactions begin with a piece of paper,